datacrunch-research/cluster-tests/containers/README.md

 ## Training Example

+The training example uses the provided `torchtitan.dockerfile` to build a container with PyTorch 2.7 and CUDA 12.8 support.

-See `torchtitan_multinode.sh` for a complete example of running a multi-node torchtitan training job with containers.
+See `torchtitan_multinode.sh` for a complete example of running a multi-node torchtitan training job with containers built from the provided Dockerfile.